1. Readmission to membership policy

 - Part 4.2 of the Constitution contains automatic membership termination provisions, which apply when the member resigns or dies, or where they are suspended from practice or have their name removed from the Register (except in cases of resignation).

-- Upon expiry of a Suspended Practitioner’s suspension they may be readmitted to membership by Council determination, which may be conditional or subject to the payment of further fees.
+- Upon expiry of a Suspended Practitioner’s suspension they may be readmitted to membership by the RACGP Board determination, which may be conditional or subject to the payment of further fees.

 - There is no Constitutional right for Deregistered Practitioners to be considered for readmission.